Poorni-Hegde/Quiz-App/README.md

-to run the code open terminal in VS Code and write the below command **npm run dev** after that you will get a url. click on that URL or copy nd paste it in any browser.
+to run the code open terminal in VS Code and write the below command **npm run dev** after that you will get a url. click on that URL or copy and paste it in any browser.